elhamamini/MechaCar_Statistical_Analysis-2/README.md

 ## Summary Statistics on Suspension Coils
 <img src="static/resources/coil_analysis.png" alt="Multi Linear Regression" width="600"/> <br />
 - Data points provided in <code>Suspension_Coil.csv</code>
-- When reviewed at as a whole, variance is within the 100 psi as set by company policy.
+- When reviewed as a whole, variance is within 100 psi, as set by company policy.
 This is misleading as Lot 3 is well out of range with a variance of 170+; thus the single greatest contributor to negative drag on overall performance.
 <br />

 ## T-Tests on Suspension Coils
--   **Overall** The T-test results for the suspension coils across all manufacturing plants show they are not statistically different from the population mean, and the p-value is not low enough to reject the null hypothesis.<br />
+-   **Overall** T-test results for the suspension coils across all manufacturing plants show they are not statistically different from the population mean, and the p-value is not low enough to reject the null hypothesis.<br />
 <img src="static/resources/ttest_all.png" alt="Summary Statistics on Suspension Coils" width="450"/><br /><br />
 -   **Lot 1** has performed strongest of the three locations.
 Consistency not seen in either of the other plants and the shallowest variances.
 Due to this, the null hypothesis is not rejected.<br />
 <img src="static/resources/ttest_lot1.png" alt="Summary Statistics on Suspension Coils Lot 1" width="600"/> <br />